WEBSERV: A Full-Stack and RL-Ready Web Environment for Training Web Agents at Scale

 \subsection{Robust Action Execution}

 Prior environments typically enforce a fixed waiting time after each action or assume that a new page will trigger a complete reload event.
-Both strategies are brittle.
-Static sleep intervals either waste time or fail to capture late-arriving updates, while relying on full page loads is incompatible with modern single-page applications (SPAs) where only parts of the DOM refresh in response to actions.
+However, static sleep intervals either waste time or fail to capture late-arriving updates, while relying on full page loads is incompatible with modern single-page applications (SPAs) where only parts of the DOM refresh in response to actions.
 As a result, agents may observe incomplete or inconsistent states, leading to unstable behavior.

 To address this issue, \projectname introduces a network-aware synchronization mechanism that hooks into the browser's JavaScript runtime.
 We intercept both \code{XMLHttpRequest} and \code{fetch} APIs to track active requests and update a global activity counter whenever a request is initiated or completed.
 This instrumentation enables us to detect fine-grained network activity across the page, regardless of whether the site uses traditional reloads or partial updates.